brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

 *Update #2: this blog post has been translated into [Japanese](http://postd.cc/six-programming-paradigms-that-will/)!*

-Every now and then, I stumble across a programming language that does something so different that it changes how I think about coding.
+Occasionally, I stumble across a programming language that does something so different that it changes how I think about coding.
 In this post, I want to share some of my favorite finds.